Dark Matter and the XENON1T electron recoil excess: Discussion and speculations

 One possibility is that the Earth is currently passing through a DM (sub-)halo that moves with a very high speed relative to us.
 The origin of such halo is, however, unclear, as the required velocities $v \circa{>} 0.05$ are an order of magnitude larger than the velocity dispersions in nearby rich galaxy clusters.

-Another possibility is that a flux of fast DM is produced by semi-annihilation processes (see e.g.~\cite{DEramo:2010keq,Kamada:2017gfc,Belanger:2012zr,Belanger:2014bga,Hektor:2019ote}) such as $\phi \phi\to\phi X$, where $\phi$ denotes the DM particle and $X$ is extra particles.
+Another possibility is that a flux of fast DM is produced by semi-annihilation processes (see e.g.~\cite{Hambye:2008bq,DEramo:2010keq,Kamada:2017gfc,Kamada:2019wjo,Belanger:2012zr,Belanger:2014bga,Hektor:2019ote}) such as $\phi \phi\to\phi X$, where $\phi$ denotes the DM particle and $X$ is extra particles.
 In case $X$ has a negligible mass, a mono-energetic flux with $v_\DM =0.6$ is produced.
 The speed can be different if, instead of $\phi$, the final state contains a particle $\phi'$ with a different mass (and possibly different interactions with electrons and SM particles).
 A continuous spectrum is obtained if multiple particles $X$ are involved in the process.

-DM heavier than $T/v_{\rm esc} \sim 1 \,{\rm GeV}$ can accumulate in the Sun or the Earth through elastic scattering with SM particles.
+DM heavier than $T/v_{\rm esc} \sim 1 \,{\rm GeV}$ can accumulate in the Sun or the Earth through elastic scattering with SM particles (see e.g. \cite{Garani:2017jcj} and \cite{Catena:2016tlv,Emken:2017erx}).
 The resulting rate of semi-annihilation process in their centers is at most equal to the capture rate, that is at most geometric.
 In the most optimistic limit where all DM particles are captured the equilibrium flux of fast DM particles from the Earth is $\Phi_\DM = \rho_\DM^{\rm slow} v_\DM^{\rm slow} /(8m_\DM)$, where $\rho_\DM^{\rm slow}\approx0.3\,{\rm GeV}/{\rm cm}^3 $ is the usual density of DM particles with $v_\DM^{\rm slow} \sim 10^{-3}$.
-The {\sc Xenon} excess rate can be reproduced, for example, if the DM cross section on electrons is a few orders of magnitude below $10^{-36}\,{\rm cm}^2$, the critical value for efficient capture by the Earth, consistently with experimental bounds~\cite{Essig:2012yx}.
-Similarly, one can consider radioactive DM that slowly decays into energetic dark particles.
+The {\sc Xenon} excess rate can be reproduced, for example, if the DM cross section on electrons is a few orders of magnitude below $(2 R_E n_E)^{-1} \approx 3\times10^{-34}\,{\rm cm}^2$ the critical value for efficient capture by the Earth (electron density $n_E \approx 4 N_A/{\rm cm}^3$, radius $R_E \approx 6400\,{\rm km}$) consistently with experimental bounds~\cite{Essig:2012yx}.
+Such cross section needs mediators with mass below the weak scale, as electro-weak gauge invariance does not allow for dimension 5 operators.
+On the other hand, the needed cross section is large enough that DM particles reflected from the Sun would thermalise and evaporate if lighter than about a GeV, providing a flux of fast DM~\cite{Chen:2020gcl}.

+Similarly, one can consider a radioactive DM that slowly decays into energetic dark particles.
 Another possibility is that DM contains structures similar to matter, with a lighter faster dark-electron coupled by some dark photon to slower and heavier dark-nuclei, possibly in the form of dark-atoms (see e.g.~\cite{Clarke:2015gqw}).